SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

     "If there's something really bad and it has to go, then get it gone - otherwise, don't sweat the small stuff, it'll end up gone eventually - and if no one's seeing it - who cares?" <sup>[source](https://chat.stackoverflow.com/transcript/108179?m=39907227#39907227)</sup>
     del-pls is for posts that:
       - are _really_ bad, but which don't quite make it to abusive/spam (use flags for those)
-      - is generating a lot of off-topic comments and the OP is getting agitated
 12. <a id="GEfM-cv-pls-not-stab"></a>Members are not expected to close vote any post you bring up.
 Furthermore, do not pressure anyone into doing so. cv-pls means "close vote please", not "close vote or I'll stab you."
 This applies to all types of requests.
 13. <a id="GEfM-avoid-extended-individual-cv-pls-discussion"></a>Avoid extended discussion about a cv-pls.
 We don't have to agree about a close request.
 We're